Cognitive Dissonance: Type hinting and linting in Python

 Language Style Guide

 The first programming language I learned was Pascal.
 I was in my math class in secondary school, and my teacher told us about a programming competition that was held every year between schools.
 At that point, I everything I knew about programming was a pure construct of my imagination.
 I knew that you were suppose to type something into a machine and it would do things.
-But I was into computer hardware at the time, so I figured why not. ...
-Read more
+But I was into computer hardware at the time, so I figured why not.
+To be honest, I don’t remember much about the language, or those days for that matter.
+But I do recall trying to grasp the little quirks about the language. ...

 Task Paralysis

 What do you do when you have several things you think you should be doing, but aren’t sure which of them you should do next, either right now or at some other point in the near future?
 This is what is called task paralysis.
 And it happens to all of us, at one point or another.
-You look up from your screen and you suddenly realize there are sticky notes filled with things you need or want to do on your desk, from checking out that presentation about market places to reviewing a pull request. ...
-Read more
+You look up from your screen and you suddenly realize there are sticky notes filled with things you need or want to do on your desk, from checking out that presentation about market places to reviewing a pull request.
+It started off small with three items.
+Just reminders, so you wouldn’t forget anything important you wanted to do. ...